Other Financial Assistance Programs:

 Tails of Hope Foundation Sponsor-A-Pet Program – 845-926-3478.
 Tails of Hope Foundation, Inc. (“Tails of Hope”) is a not-for-profit organization dedicated to advancing the field of veterinary medicine and helping to eradicate cancer and other life-threatening diseases affecting companion animals.

-The following links may be useful resources for emergency financial assistance and access to health care services.
+The following links may be helpful resources for financial assistance and resources

 Benefits.gov – Your path to government benefits